Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets: Results

 In Fig.~\ref{fig:higgs}, we compare the 2DCS signal for three broadband pulses (left panels (a,d,g)) to the corresponding signal obtained with a static Hartree self-energy implementation (middle panels (b,e,h)).
 In the clean case ($\gamma=0$, first row), we notice that the prominent peaks at $(\pm\Delta_g,\Delta_g)$ almost disappear in the static Hartree calculation.
 In panel (c), we plot the difference spectrum for the clean system, defined as the difference between the absolute values of the 2DCS spectra with and without feedback from the self-consistently updated Hartree term.
-Here, the red color indicates signals contributed by the oscillations of the Hartree term, i.e., by the amplitude (Higgs) mode.
-It becomes clear from this analysis that the peaks at $(\pm \Delta_g,\Delta_g)$, whose intensity scales cubically with the field amplitude, are dominated by processes involving Higgs excitations.
-Also the signals at $(\pm\Delta_g,2\Delta_g)$, as well as the peak at $(2\Delta_g,2\Delta_g)$ originate from the Higgs mode.
-In contrast, the 2Q signals do not change significantly between the dynamic and static Hartree calculations, which shows that Higgs excitations play no significant role here.
+Here, the red color indicates signals contributed by the oscillations of the Hartree term, i.e., by the amplitude mode.
+It becomes clear from this analysis that the peaks at $(\pm \Delta_g,\Delta_g)$, whose intensity scales cubically with the field amplitude, are dominated by processes involving amplitude mode excitations.
+In contrast, the R' signals do not change significantly between the dynamic and static Hartree calculations, which shows that {amplitude mode} excitations play no significant role here.